-A key part of setting up a reliable GPT API screening is to thoroughly validate the performances of one’s screening prompt(s) before making any full-scale screening.
+A key part of setting up a reliable GPT API screening is to thoroughly validate the performances of one’s screening prompt(s) and (if relying on repeated screenings or multi-prompt screenings of each title and abstract record) inclusion probability threshold before making any full-scale screening.
 For such assessments, we developed a new, empirically informed benchmark scheme for interpreting acceptable and unacceptable screening performance in high-quality reviews.
-This was based on the typical screening performance found in 22 high-standard systematic reviews across 157,828 independent duplicate human screening decisions.
-Deduced from this investigation, we suggest that if an automated screening yields a recall rate (i.e., the ability to correctly include relevant studies) above 80%, it should be acknowledged as being on par with typical human performance and can be confidently used as an independent second screener.
-In addition, we suggest that a specificity rate (i.e., the ability to correctly exclude irrelevant studies) equal to or above 80% should be accepted in high-standard reviews as long as the recall is equal to above 80% as well since a low specificity rate does not induce any serious biases.
+Based on typical human screening performances in 22 high-standard systematic reviews, we suggest that if an automated screening can yield a recall value above 0.8, it should be acknowledged as being on par with typical human performances and can be confidently used as an independent second screener.
+In addition, we suggest that a specificity value equal to or above 0.8 should be accepted in high-standard reviews as long as the recall is equal to above 0.8 as well since a low specificity does not induce bias.

-It is important to note that no matter how much effort is invested in developing good prompts, GPT API models—like humans—can err and, therefore, it is of vital importance that GPT API screening is combined with other traditional screening techniques such as forward and backward citation tracking to ensure that potentially missed studies re-enter the review.
+It is important to note that no matter how much effort is invested in developing good prompts, GPT API models—like humans—can err and, therefore, it is of vital importance that GPT API screening is combined with other traditional screening techniques, such as forward and backward citation tracking, to ensure that potentially missed studies re-enter the review.
 In that regard, GPT-based screenings are not different from screenings conducted by humans.
-Although our recommendations allow for minor errors, we generally recommend not to use GPT API screening, if reviewers cannot reach satisfying recall and specificity rates.
+Although our recommendations allow for minor errors, we generally recommend not to use GPT API screening if reviewers cannot reach satisfying recall and specificity values.
 In a similar vein, we never think a GPT API model should be used as a stand-alone screener.
 There must always be a human in the loop, meaning that humans must always take the role of the first screener of titles and abstracts in high-quality systematic reviews.